The Mind Maps are diagrams, drawing with hierarchies, created from a central idea or concept.

 This technique allows you to organize and visualize the thoughts.
 You can see the whole set or see the smallest detail.

-But as with Brainstorming, you have to let ideas flow without limiting them, just be careful not to get out of the goal you are looking for.
+But as Brainstorming, you have to let ideas flow without limiting them, just be careful not to get out of the goal you are looking for.

 A quick extra tip.
 A Mind Map can also help you to study and understand a topic, especially useful when you are studying for a test.